fernandwill/jobsphere/documentation/REQUIREMENT.md

 * **Docker Desktop** with **Laravel Sail** (Cross-platform)

 These tools come pre-packaged with the required versions of PHP, a database, and other necessary services, simplifying the setup process significantly.

+---

+### **Client Applications & Build Targets**

+This repository currently serves two React entry points that live side by side:

+1. **Laravel + Inertia Dashboard** (backend/resources/js)
+    * Driven by the Laravel application and rendered via Inertia responses.
+    * Uses Material UI components to deliver the authenticated user dashboard.
+    * Bundled through the Laravel Vite pipeline (`php artisan serve` and `npm run dev` from `backend/`).
+2. **Standalone Tailwind SPA** (`frontend/` directory)
+    * A separate Vite + React application that experiments with pipeline boards and other UX concepts using Tailwind CSS.
+    * Runs independently from the Laravel app (`npm install` then `npm run dev` from `frontend/`).
+    * Ideal for rapid prototyping without touching the Inertia-powered dashboard.

+Contributors can iterate on either surface independently.
+Shared business logic should continue to live in Laravel services or dedicated API routes so that both clients can consume the same data sources.